Millennium Times Square New York: Millennium ownership

 CDL changed the Hotel Macklowe's name to the Millennium Broadway in October 1995, with Millennium & Copthorne Hotels operating the hotel.
 CDL acquired the adjacent Newspaper Guild building for $3.4 million in December 1996.
 The Newspaper Guild had a three-story building and 54,000 ft2 of air rights, but they had previously refused to sell their air rights, and these could no longer be transferred to nearby sites.
 The Guild building had been fully occupied as late as 1991, but it had since lost most of its tenants.
 CDL wanted to redevelop the Guild site with a 19-story hotel annex containing 130 rooms, and it offered to pay $80,000 for asbestos remediation of the site.
 The acquisition was finalized in May 1997; CDL announced it would spend $28 million on the annex, or $230,000 a room.
 The hotel was temporarily partially closed after an accident during the construction of 4 Times Square, one block south; the closure cost the hotel a quarter-million dollars per day.

 The Millennium Premier annex opened in 1999.
 The original hotel was also renovated in the early 2000s.
 In the aftermath of the September 11 attacks in 2001, the hotel received more corporate tenants, though this could also be attributed in part to the renovation.
 CDL had requested a tax abatement for the construction of the Millennium Premier, arguing that it was part of the existing hotel because it did not have separate mechanical system and it was connected to the Hudson Theatre at several locations.
 The city initially denied the tax abatement, conceding the Premier annex was separate from the original hotel, and the New York Supreme Court upheld the decision.
 However, the ruling was overturned on appeal in 2003, and the city was forced to pay the abatement retroactively.
 In 2005, Jablonski Berkowitz Conservation restored the theater for $1.2 million.

 In December 2015, the Ambassador Theatre Group signed a lease with Millennium & Copthorne to convert the Hudson Theatre back to a Broadway venue.
 The Hudson Theatre was reopened as a Broadway theater in February 2017.
 The hotel became affiliated with Hilton Hotels, under the Doubletree brand, starting in June 2019.
 It was rebranded as Millennium Times Square New York, a Doubletree by Hilton Hotel.
 At the end of the affiliation period, the Millennium Times Square was to become a Hilton hotel.
 The hotel briefly closed in early 2020 due to the COVID-19 pandemic in New York City but reopened in June 2020.
 In June 2021, Hilton abruptly ended its affiliation, and Millennium Hotels and Resorts hired Highgate to manage the hotel instead.
+The hotel's lobby and guestrooms were renovated in early 2026, reopening that June.